-Once patched to an automated lighting console, the Mbox server can be controlled using the console's interface.
+Once patched to an automated lighting console, Mbox can be controlled using the console's interface.
 The following example shows the Media window offered by the PRG Vx76 series console.
 In this case, the window is displaying thumbnails for the Texture library media files.
 Basic controls - such Play, Stop, Rewind, Loop, etc. - are also available in the window.